SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 export default CommentList;
 ```

-The suite should now pass.
+Run `npm test` and the suite should now pass.

 Next lets add some shallow rendered tests to make sure
 our component is applying the proper CSS classes given its `isActive` prop.

 ```javascript